-PSYDEH indigenous women partners, ages 13 and older, live in 45 remote communities spread among four majority indigenous municipalities in the Otomí-Tepehua region of Hidalgo.
-Women are key to sustainable development, co-lead our work and build their own projects to solve community challenges.
+PSYDEH indigenous women partners, ages 18 and older, live in 45 remote communities spread among four majority indigenous municipalities in the Otomí-Tepehua region of Hidalgo.
+Women are key to sustainable development, co-lead our present work and build their own projects to solve community challenges.

 We know that women lead sustained progress through their roles as protectors of rights and law, policy advocates and drivers of social and economic development.

 Why women in this Region?